stephaneuh/docker-debezium-oracle/Readme.md

-# Setup to replicate Oracle tables to Snowflake tables using Change Data Capture
+# Replicate Oracle tables to Snowflake tables using Change Data Capture